Along with kitten cuteness, comes great responsibility… for her guardian!

 Scratch Posts and Scratching

 Give your kitten a couple of scratch posts (minimum).
 Chose one that lies flat on the floor and one that’s vertical, to see which one she prefers.
 Put one of the posts beside her bed, as cats like to stretch their claws and toes when they wake up.
-We have a good article on how to make your own scratch post.
+If you are feeling abitious and wnat to try to make one, we have a good article on how to make your own scratch post.

 Make the post irresistible by wiping her paws on it and spritzing it with Feliway (a synthetic form of feline pheromone).
 This spreads her own scent which is then amplified by the Feliway, making it her go-to place to scratch ….saving the carpet and furniture